Tanishq-Raina/AI-Code-Explainer/frontend/readme_frontend.txt

 Features:
   - Code editor with filename tab (syncs class name with filename)
-  - Run button to verify code compiles and executes successfully
+  - Run button to verify code compiles and executes successfully.
+    The Run path here uses the lightweight /api/execute-code endpoint, so video-gen runs do NOT add submission entries to the database and never go through the LLM hint pipeline — errors are surfaced in the output panel as plain compiler/runtime text.
   - Quality selector: Low (480p), Medium (720p), High (1080p), Production (1440p)
   - Generate button (enabled only after successful run)
   - Progress tracking with stage display and percentage bar